 Henry Lawson

 was born on the 17th of June 1867 at Grenfell, New South Wales.
-Lawson suffered from deafness and was often teased as a result.
-Much of his work
+Lawson suffered from deafness and was often teased

-was set in the Australian bush, or was about bush life.
-Many believe he was the first poet to capture the Australian way of life.
+as a result.
+Much of his work was set in the Australian bush, or was about bush life.
+Many believe he was the

 He died of cerebral haemorrhage, in Abbotsford, Sydney in 1922, and was given a state funeral.